 The long and short of it?
 When you use this website, we track (anonymously) what pages you visit.
 We do this so we understand how you use our website, so we can improve it and make it better for you.
 This is totally anonymous, we have no idea who you are.
 The only time we’ll know anything about you, is when you use one of the web forms to contact us or mark a course as complete.

-We use your data only to communicate with you about things related to this service and related services from Art of Brilliance Ltd and National Learning Trust.
-If you’ve got any questions, please ask.
+We use your data only to communicate with you about things related to this service and related services from Art of Brilliance Ltd. If you’ve got any questions, please ask.

 Else the really detailed stuff is below;